 At what grade level do students begin wearing uniforms?

 Uniforms are required in grades K – 8.
 An email will be sent home for any dress down day or shared in the weekly reminder.
 Uniforms do not have to be worn on picture day.
 Uniform shorts with uniform shirts may be worn until October 1.
 After October 1, boys in grades 6-8 must wear ties.
 St. Christopher School sweatshirts and/or 1/4 zips are permitted to be worn by all students.
 Spirit wear can be purchased from Hometown Threads in North Olmsted.

 How do I purchase a uniform?

 You will receive a School Belle’s catalog.
 They have the approved styles.
 You can order from the catalog, online, or in their store.
 You may purchase clothing anywhere as long as it complies with uniform standard.
-Please see the Parent/Student Handbook or the School Belle’s catalog you receive from school for details regarding uniform specifics.
+Please see the Parent/Student Handbook or the School Belle’s catalog you receive from the school for details regarding uniform specifics.

 How do I purchase a gym uniform?

 Gym uniforms can be purchased from Hometown Threads in North Olmsted.
 Students from K through 8th grade must begin wearing gym uniforms immediately.
 Even on dress down days, students are required to bring a change of gym shoes.
 Kindergarten students do not change into their gym uniform, but instead wear them to school, instead of their school uniform, on gym day.
 They must bring an extra pair of gym shoes for gym class.
 These shoes must be designated for gym class ONLY.
 They cannot wear street shoes or black-soled shoes as they may leave marks on the floor or cause damage.

 Gym Day takes place in May.
 It is held in the parking lot and playground area and the children compete in a variety of team activities, including an obstacle course challenge.
 Many parent volunteers are needed to ensure the success and smooth operation of this event.